andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 in the audition, each has its own name that Mark has informally conferred over the years and each has its own flavor. *The Claw* is centered around hand movements. *Mona Lisa* emphasizes our facial expression.
-Our old friends *Sally* and *Lewiston* express themselves through their gait.
+Our old friends *Shirley* and *Lewiston* express themselves through their gait.

 <figure class="figure">